Auto resize the columns on qview's Advanced Tracking Tool

 I don't mean to derail things, but there is more to the tracking insufficiencies than just the column size.

-#9 Updated by Adam Goins 25 days ago
+#9 Updated by Adam Goins over 1 year ago

 The advancedtracktool config file is used by the AdvancedTrackingTool to track if the help menu on startup is needed, and the Advanced Tracking.config is used for the table generated inside of the TableMainWindow to keep track of preferences for each item in that table.